mikesmithers/crudo/README.md

 When you bring select a table in the connections tree you should now see a tab called CRUD Matrix added at the end of the list of tabs for the table.

-If you right-click on the table, you should see a sub-menu called DURCO Table Menu with a sub option called Crud Table.
+If you right-click on the table, you should see a sub-menu called CRUDO Table Menu.

 #License